sesh/multi-star/README.md

 Update your repository settings to [allow Github actions read and write permissions to your repository](./settings/actions).

 Once configured manually run the Github Action.

+Finally, jump back into settings to enable Pages.
+It should deploy from the `gh-pages` branch.